-- Keep your medicine in the foil pouch until you are ready to use it.
-After you open the foil pouch, store it in a dry place and protect from moisture and light.
-After you remove a tablet, slide the blister card back into its plastic case.
+- Keep your medicine in the blister pack until you are ready to use it.
+Store an opened blister pack in a dry place and protect it from moisture and light.
+After you remove a tablet, slide the blister card back into the folded card.

 Drugs and Foods to Avoid: